allmyservos/allmyservos/README.md

 AllMyServos is a robotics app for Raspberry Pi, written in Python, to help it interface with:

+	- Pi Camera
-	- Adafruit 16 Channel Servo Driver
+	- Adafruit PCA9685 16 Channel Servo Driver
 	- Invensense MPU6050 Accelerometer and Gyro

-All three of these pieces of hardware are low cost and widely available.
-Using AllMyServos makes them a great platform for experimenting with robots.
+The app provides a user friendly interface for configuration, a command line version for running over SSH and now supports headless operation.

 To get started, make sure the directory which contains this file is copied to the SD card of your Raspberry Pi, open a terminal, change to this directory and run 'sudo python GUI.py'